A Mixed Methods Evaluation of a Culturally Specifically Latina Victim Service Program: The LAVIDA Partnership

 Behavioral Health Workforce Interdisciplinary Education and Training Grant

-Faculty will use the grant from the U.S. Health Resources & Services Administration (HRSA), Dr. Brown and Dr. Stephens are working to educate and train graduate social work and nursing students, their nursing preceptors, social work field education supervisors and faculty advisors, and community partners in integrated mental health care delivery.
+With this grant from the U.S. Health Resources & Services Administration (HRSA), Dr. Brown and Dr. Stephens are working to educate and train graduate social work and nursing students, their nursing preceptors, social work field education supervisors and faculty advisors, and community partners in integrated mental health care delivery.
 Areas of focus include mental health first aid, suicide intervention, and screening for substance misuse in primary care, mental health, and addiction treatment settings.

 Evaluation of the Partnership for Success Grant

 Using the model of the Strategic Prevention Framework, 6 regional entities are engaged with 9 communities across Michigan to reduce underage drinking and prescription drug misuse in youth aged 12 – 20.
-The PFS process evaluation will track progress toward meeting the project goals, objectives, and outcomes.
-Process measures will include the percentage of recipient communities that have increased their number of evidence-based programs, policies, practices, and prevention activities.
-It will also explore how evidence based practices like Strengthening Families and SBIRT have impacted substance use.
+The PFS process evaluation tracks progress toward meeting the project goals, objectives, and outcomes.
+Process measures include the percentage of recipient communities that have increased their number of evidence-based programs, policies, practices, and prevention activities.
+It also explores how evidence based practices like Strengthening Families and SBIRT have impacted substance use.
 The evaluation will develop guidance documents to help with replication of key processes.

 Global Student Success